farisd16/bachelor-thesis/content/introduction.typ

 #par(first-line-indent: 0em)[*Embedding capabilities:*]
 #par(first-line-indent: 0em)[
   For example, if a developer wants to embed an Apollon diagram into an issue or pull request, they need to use a PNG export of the diagram.
-Should the diagram be updated, this won't be reflected on the embedded image.
-Also, the developer can't open the diagram in the standalone Apollon editor through the embedding.
+Should the diagram be updated, this will not be reflected on the embedded image.
+Also, the developer can not open the diagram in the standalone Apollon editor through the embedding.
 Therefore, the developer would have to find the diagram, load it into Apollon, modify it, save it, and update the embedding.
-If the developer can't find the diagram, they will have to recreate it.
+If the developer can not find the diagram, they will have to recreate it.
 This process is cumbersome with a lot of friction and can lead to outdated diagram embeddings, which is counter-productive.
 ]

 \